 The Computer Science Department educates students in a broad range of areas in computer science.
 Computer Science students take courses in the design and implementation of software systems and the algorithms (problem solving techniques) used to solve "real world" problems in business, industry, and engineering or as preparation for graduate study.
-Students are given both the depth and breadth of computer science so necessary to keep them competitive in today's fast-changing world.
-While instruction and research are on the leading edge of computing, the Department endeavors to keep class sizes small to facilitate student and faculty interactions.
+While instruction and research are on the leading edge of computing, the Department endeavors to keep class size small to facilitate student and faculty interactions.

 In addition to computer science courses, the Department's undergraduate program requires students to be educated in a broad range of general education courses.
-During their senior year, all computer science seniors take the capstone course.
-This course gives them "real world" experience working in teams composed of fellow students and practicing computer scientists.
+During their senior year, all computer science seniors take the capstone course that gives them "real world" experience working with teams composed of fellow students and practicing computer scientists.
 These teams design, implement, test, and maintain actual software systems.
 (The sample curriculum shown below provides more detail.)

-The Computer Science faculty has a broad range of scholarly interests which include computer security, web databases and wireless systems, intelligent systems (artificial intelligence, machine learning, evolutionary computation), data mining, bioinformatics, parallel and distributed processing, software engineering, computer networks, scientific visualization, computational science, and algorithms.
-The research being done in these areas involves both undergraduates and graduates and supports the department's three major areas of excellence; software lifecycle, critical infrastructure protection, and bioinformatics.
-Faculty are not only actively doing research in these areas, they integrate their research experiences into the classroom.
+The Computer Science faculty has a broad range of scholarly interests.
+These interests include computational science, graphics and robotics, information systems (traditional and multimedia), intelligent systems (artificial intelligence), parallel and distributed computing, web computing, as well as software engineering.
+Faculty are not only actively doing research in these areas, they integrate their research experiences with the classroom experiences of undergraduates as well as graduates.

-Computer science graduates from UMR work in a variety of environments.
+Computer science graduates from UMR work in a variety of environments not only around the world but also in space.
 Some work for large companies, others prefer smaller companies.
 Many of our graduates have started their own companies.
-Regardless of their choice of employment, UMR Computer Science graduates are in high demand as evidenced by the number of companies that specifically recruit our graduates.
+Regardless of their choice of employment, UMR Computer Science graduates are in high demand as evidenced by the number of companies who specifically recruit our graduates.

-The Computer Science Department at UMR makes use of both its own computer learning centers (CLCs) as well as university CLCs.
-The Department maintains several CLCs including the following instructional laboratories:
+The Computer Science Department at UMR makes use of both its own laboratories as well as university computing facilities.
+The Department maintains several laboratories including the following instructional laboratories,

-Instructional Workstation Laboratory that provides Unix/Linux workstations, Instructional PC Laboratory consisting of PC computing platforms
+- Instructional Workstation Laboratory that provides Unix workstations, - Instructional PC Laboratory consisting of PC computing platforms, and the - Computer Science Learning Center